raspberrypi/documentation/README.md

 ## Contributions

-If you have anything to fix or details to add, first [file an issue](http://github.com/raspberrypi/documentation/issues) on github to see if it is likely to be accepted, then file a pull request with your change (one PR per issue).
+If you have anything to fix or details to add, first [file an issue](http://github.com/raspberrypi/documentation/issues) on GitHub to see if it is likely to be accepted, then file a pull request with your change (one PR per issue).

 This is not intended to be an open wiki; we want to keep it concise and minimal but will accept fixes and suitable additions.